arnabdey73/literary-photography-site/README.md

 A modern Astro-powered website showcasing the intersection of literature and photography.
 Built for [arnabdey.art](https://arnabdey.art).

+✅ **Automatic Deployment**: Connected to Vercel for automatic deployments on every push to main branch.

 ## 🌟 Features

 - **Literary Blog**: Substack-like experience with general and literary-focused posts